dashboard

 8. Accounts receivable turnover

 Accounts receivable turnover measures the efficiency of a company's credit and collection policies by calculating the number of times accounts receivable is collected within a specific period.
 This financial KPI shows how quickly a company collects payments from its customers.
 Monitoring accounts receivable turnover helps you assess the effectiveness of your credit terms, billing practices, and collection efforts.
 A higher turnover ratio indicates that your company is efficiently collecting payments and managing credit risk.
 Conversely, a lower ratio may suggest potential issues with customer payments or credit management.
-By tracking accounts receivable turnover, you can improve cash flow, reduce bad debt, and optimize your credit management strategies.
+By tracking accounts receivable turnover on a cash flow dashboard, you can reduce bad debt and optimize your credit management strategies.

 9. Accounts payable turnover